farTooOld/3D_STEP-Colorizer-App/README.md

 # INSTALLING:
 **Helpful Info Prior to Installation**
-Download the STEP_Colorizer_v11r0_Pre.zip
+Download the STEP_Colorizer_v11r0_ (for your system) Pre.zip

-It contains all the files
+It contains all the files.

-The App contains a Selection of Stock-Parts provided for Ease-Of-Use.
+The App (.zip) contains a Selection of Stock-Parts provided for Ease-Of-Use.

 To be able to select them from the Drop-Down 'Part Selector', they MUST be located in the SAME FOLDER as the App.

 However, if you prefer a different location, that's O.K., but you will NOT be able to Select them from the Drop-Down (more info in 'Using' Section).

-Install the App (and files) - it is a 'Stand-Alone' application that can also be run from a Kicad Plugin (also provided for download).
+Install the App (and files) - it is a 'Stand-Alone' application that can also be run from a Kicad Plugin ( .py also provided for download).
 The Plugin will need EDITing of the App file location...

 # USING:
 Select a Part, select desired Colors, Save New Step.

 If you installed into location without also installing the Parts into the same location, simply Select the 'Select Part' in Drop-Down, you will be Prompted to locate a STEP file.

 Note: Selecting 'Select Part' is a User's tool for changing Colors on STEP files for testing, including the many STEP files provided by Kicad and elsewhere.
 Thus, use with Caution as you many corrupt a good STEP file.
 Make a Backup!
 Also, you can have Both the included Parts and also Select Part from other other locations.

 Note: All files are Saved to the App's location.

 # TIP's: